knobs-dials/unicode-tool/font/testfonts/README.md

 ## unifont

+GNU Unifont is a (16-by-16) pixel font in a vector font format.
+It doesn't look the best, but is great as a fallback for glyphs you don't get from elsewhere.

 Number of codepoints: approx 57k

 License: "As of Unifont version 13.0.04, the fonts are dual-licensed under the SIL Open Font License (OFL) version 1.1 and the GNU GPL 2+ with the GNU font embedding exception.
 The SIL OFL is available at OFL-1.1.txt.", quoth https://unifoundry.com/unifont/index.html